Epoca (magazine): History and profile

 Epoca was first published on 14 October 1950.
 The magazine was modeled on Life and Paris Match.
 Epoca was the first Italian publication which employed the illustrations like these and other popular magazines of the period such as Look.

-The magazine was part of Mondadori and was based in Milan.
+Epoca was part of Mondadori and was based in Milan.
 Its first editor was Alberto Mondadori who was succeeded in the post by Enzo Biagi in 1953.
 During the period until 1960 when Enzo Biagi edited Epoca the magazine covered current affairs news, social attitudes as well as TV news.
 The magazine also included frequent and detailed articles about Hollywood stars of the period and Italian movie stars such as Gina Lollobrigida.
 The weekly had offices in New York City, Paris and Tokyo.
 From June 1952 to the late 1958 the Cuban-Italian writer Alba de Céspedes wrote an agony column, called Dalla parte di lei, in the magazine.

 Then Epoca became part of Rizzoli Editori and began to cover travel and nature news with photographs and scientific articles.
 The magazine had a section called I bei posti (Italian: Beautiful Places) which featured the photographs of unknown places such as Bahamas, Marrakesh and Acapulco by Mario de Biasi, Alfredo Panucci and Giorgio Lotti.

 Epoca was closed down in 1997 due to low circulation.